Pliauga/ons-uk-economy-insights-/README.md

 # ONS BICS: UK Business Sentiment & Analytics Engineering Pipeline

 ## Why I Built This
 Most data projects rely on synthetic sample datasets like *Superstore* or *Titanic*.
-I built this end-to-end pipeline using real, raw survey waves from the **Office for National Statistics (ONS) Business Insights and Conditions Survey (BICS)** to track actual commercial pressures facing UK businesses (inflation, turnover expectations, and labor cost constraints).
+I built this end to end pipeline using real, raw survey waves from the **Office for National Statistics (ONS) Business Insights and Conditions Survey (BICS)** to track actual commercial pressures facing UK businesses (inflation, turnover expectations, and labor cost constraints).

 ---